-If Yellowfin becomes disconnected from the data source during editing/cloning of a view, an issue may appear in the form of views that present incomplete lists of fields in step 2 of the view builder and in reports.
+If Yellowfin becomes disconnected from the data source during editing/cloning of a view, or while editing a report, an issue may appear in the form of views that present incomplete lists of fields in step 2 of the view builder and in reports.
 Since Yellowfin did not receive the complete result set, it concluded that the columns were no longer in the tables, and marked them as ‘DISCONNECTED’ in its configuration database.
 This is the same behavior that we would see if a table’s structure was actually altered, and a column was removed, for example.
 This issue will also often result in reports and dashboards that are unable to run.

 To fix this, some queries will have to be run directly against Yellowfin's configuration database.
 This is something that should only be done by your Database Administrator, as running malformed queries can severely damage your Yellowfin instance.